-A possible avenue is to consider only ``nice $\Levy(\lambda,< \chi)$-names", i.e. such that the quotient is $\Levy(\lambda,< \chi)$.
-In this case there is a ``positive" set of $\lambda$-reals such that for subsets of it our aim is achieved.
+A possible avenue is to consider only ``nice $\Levy(\lambda,{<}\chi)$--names'', i.e. such that the quotient is $\Levy(\lambda,< \chi)$.
+In this case there is a ``positive'' set of $\lambda$--reals such that for subsets of it our aim is achieved.
 We can even define this set of reals.
-The question is whether this is a ``reasonable" or a ``forced" solution?
+The question is whether we consider this is a ``reasonable'' or a ``forced, artificial'' solution?

-Alternatively we may replace $\lambda$-Cohen by another forcing (or ideal) and/or change the collapse; in particular should check the failure for $\bbQ_\lambda$.
-We also may change the notion of a $\lambda$-real, e.g. replace it by A/(the non-stationary ideal) or by filter generated by $\le \lambda$ subsets of $\lambda$!
-All this is delayed to part II.
-We should also check what occurs to sweetness in our present case (see an up-to-date treatment in \cite{RoSh:856}).
+Alternatively we may replace $\lambda$--Cohen by another forcing (or ideal) and/or change the collapse; in particular should check the failure for $\bbQ_\lambda$.
+We also may change the notion of a $\lambda$--real, e.g. replace it by $A$/(the non-stationary ideal) or use a filter generated by $\le \lambda$ subsets of $\lambda$!
+All this is delayed for later parts.
+We should also check what occurs to sweetness in our present case (see \cite{RoSh:672,RoSh:856}).